SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 **If you do not have any of the api projects above as dependency you can skip this guide!**

-The above mentioned dependencies should be removed / replaced with those:
+The above mentioned dependencies should be removed / replaced with this one:

 ```xml
 <dependency>